Pusher configuration: Configurations

 In canard designs a smaller wing is sited forward of the aircraft's main wing.
-This class mainly uses a direct drive, either single engine, axial propeller or twin engines with a symmetrical layout or an in line layout (push-pull) as the Rutan Voyager.
+This class mainly uses a direct drive, either single-engine axial propeller, or twin engines with a symmetrical layout, or an in line layout (push-pull) as the Rutan Voyager.

-In tailless aircraft such as Lippisch Delta 1 and Westland-Hill Pterodactyl type I and IV, horizontal stabilizers at the rear of the aircraft are absent.
-Flying wings like the Northrop YB-35 are tailless aircraft without distinct fuselage.
+In tailless aircraft such as Lippisch Delta 1 and Westland-Hill Pterodactyl types I and IV, horizontal stabilizers at the rear of the aircraft are absent.
+Flying wings like the Northrop YB-35 are tailless aircraft without a distinct fuselage.
 In these installations, the engines are either mounted in nacelles or the fuselage on tailless aircraft, or buried in the wing on flying wings, driving propellers behind the trailing edge of the wing, often by extension shaft.

-Almost without exception flexwing aircraft, paramotors and powered parachutes use a pusher configuration.
+Almost without exception, flexwing aircraft, paramotors, and powered parachutes use a pusher configuration.

-Other craft with pusher configurations run on flat surfaces, land, water, snow or ice.
+Other craft with pusher configurations run on flat surfaces, land, water, snow, or ice.
 Thrust is provided by propellers and ducted fans, located to the rear of the vehicle.
+These include: